praekeltfoundation/txtalert/docs/api.rst

 Registering PCMs
 ********************************************************************************

 TxtAlert hasn't settled on a single method of registering PCMs yet.
-The current infrastructure supports HTTP POSTing of the necessary variables to a specific URI.
+The current infrastructure supports HTTP POSTing of the necessary variables to a specific URI. **Note**: This is different from sending SMSs where a JSON object needs to be posted as raw post data.

 URI
     /api/v1/pcm.json